akashghimire/Camera_Capture/readme.txt.txt

-Hi, this is test program to test about the push.
+Hi, this is test program to test about the push and pull.